Current state of psychedelic research

 Future directions in psychedelic research

-To explore the future of psychedelic research in terms of its direction, the article focuses on the expansion of clinical trials, investigating the mechanisms of action, and increased accessibility and affordability of treatment.
+To explore the future of psychedelic research in terms of its direction, the article focuses on the expansion of clinical trials, investigating the mechanisms of action, and increasing accessibility and affordability of treatment.
 These three sub-sections offer potential solutions for the progression of psychedelic research, providing a glimpse of what the future of this field may hold.

 Expansion of clinical trials